chunlinxuizz/PolymerTC/README.md

 + GRO2LAM == 1.25

 ## Installation Guide
 No additional installation is needed to use `PolymerTC` as long as all dependencies have been successfully installed.
-Then
+Then:
 ```
 git clone https://github.com/chunlinxuizz/PolymerTC
 cd PolymerTC